singnet/dev-portal/docs/all/naming-standard.md

 This is analogous to a URL on the web.
 A domain name is case insensitive, and while a URL path can use capitalisation, many web applications will treat these paths as case insensitive.

-## Internationalisation and UTF-8
+## Internationalization and UTF-8
 These fields are 8bit characters so they can support UTF-8.
 We don't currently explicitly test and support this in our tooling yet.

-When we make a push to support this, a naming standard for other language may be necessary.
+When we make a push to support this, a naming standard for other languages may be necessary.

-Domain names are a prior situation where the flexibility of unicode characters has resulted in naming confusion.
+Domain names are existing contexts where the flexibility of unicode characters has resulted in naming confusion.
 Similar looking characters are [used to trick the user into visiting the wrong domain](https://en.wikipedia.org/wiki/IDN_homograph_attack).
 We should try to avoid this.
 The simplest way to avoid this in the short term is to only allow alphanumerics.

 ## Service Tags
 Tags should follow the style of popular sites like [Stack Overflow](https://stackoverflow.com/)).
 These are also lowercase slugified words, e.g. `example-tag` `tags-are-great` `opencog` `artificial-neural-network` etc.